salsailani/StatisticsCanadaDataExercise/README.md

-# Scotiabank Statistics Canada Data Exercise
+# Statistics Canada Data Exercise

 Must download the datasets and place them in the dataset folder (could not push due to file size)